-TABLE OF GOALD ENERGY CONSERVATION RENEWABLE ENERGY Reduce energy consumption in the portfolio 20 percent by 2020 on a global basis Increase the number of megawatts developed 300% by the end of 2016 Achieve a 10 percent annual rate for energy- efficient lighting upgrades in the global portfolio Utilize rooftop real estate to generate incremental income Increase the square footage of reflective cool roofing in the global portfolio by 5 percent Reduce energy consumption in the portfolio 20 percent by 2020 on a global basis Achieve a 10 percent annual rate for energy-efficient lighting upgrades in the global portfolio Increase the square footage of reflective cool roofing in the global portfolio
+SUSTAINABLE DEVELOPMENT ENERGY CONSERVATION RENEWABLE ENERGY Register 100 percent of new development projects with a goal of certification where recognized rating systems are available Reduce energy consumption in the portfolio 20 percent by 2020 on a global basis Increase the number of megawatts developed 300% by the end of 2016 Divert 75 percent of construction debris from landfills and incinerators on new projects Achieve a 10 percent annual rate for energy efficient lighting upgrades in the global portfolio Utilize rooftop real estate to generate incremental income Reduce potable water usage by 50 percent in all new warehouse developments Increase the square footage of reflective cool roofing in the global portfolio by 5 percent Utilize at least 20 percent recycled content, based on cost, in new developments

-To monitor progress toward these goals, we are expanding our data-gathering capabilities and taking steps to improve internal communication with stakeholder groups in our operations, development, customer relations, private capital and capital construction groups.
+To monitor progress toward these goals, we are expanding our data gathering capabilities and taking steps to improve internal communication with stakeholder groups in our operations, development, customer relations, private capital and capital construction groups.
 Better communication will also enable better sharing of best practices and leverage the diverse knowledge that comes with the scale of our organization.
 We will also be able to use this information to provide greater transparency with investors that are interested in our sustainability practices.
 We provide updates on our performance relative to these goals through our sustainability report.